Posted on 31st January 2022 at 17:26

 Where holiday has been carried forward to the following year, businesses that are struggling to recover from the pandemic also have to contend with up to four weeks of holiday that can be passed into the following tax year.
 If an employee leaves the business, this could result in the employer having to find sums potentially into the thousands of pounds to account for this in the employee’s final payslip.

-HMRC said to be sympathetic to companies struggling to pay tax bills
+Sympathy for companies struggling to pay tax bills

 The deadline for customers or agents filing company tax returns (CT600) is 12 months after the end of the accounting period it covers.
 The deadline to pay Corporation Tax will depend on any taxable profits and when the end of the accounting period occurs.
 Information on which support payments need to be reported to HMRC and any that do not is available on GOV.UK.